American football: Advancing the ball and downs

 There are two main ways the offense can advance the ball: running and passing.
 In a typical play, the center passes the ball backwards and between their legs to the quarterback in a process known as the snap.
 The quarterback then either hands the ball off to a running back, throws the ball, or runs with it.
 The play ends when the player with the ball is tackled or goes out-of-bounds or a pass hits the ground without a player having caught it.
 A forward pass can be legally attempted only if the passer is behind the line of scrimmage; only one forward pass can be attempted per down.
 As in rugby, players can also pass the ball backwards at any point during a play.
 In the NFL, a down also ends immediately if the runner's helmet comes off.

 The offense is given a series of four plays, known as downs.
 If the offense advances ten or more yards in the four downs, they are awarded a new set of four downs.
 If they fail to advance ten yards, possession of the football is turned over to the defense.
 In most situations, if the offense reaches their fourth down they will punt the ball to the other team, which forces them to begin their drive from farther down the field; if they are in field goal range, they might attempt to score a field goal instead.
 A group of officials, the chain crew, keeps track of both the downs and the distance measurements.
-On television, a yellow line is electronically superimposed on the field to show the first down line to the viewing audience.
+The spot needed to secure a first down is known as the line to gain.
+On television, a yellow line is electronically superimposed on the field to show the line to gain to the viewing audience.